 Your Financial Aid Package

 Once the MU Financial Aid Office has received your FAFSA results and other required forms, a financial aid package is developed and a financial aid award notification will be sent to you via email.
 The award notification will include the financial aid for which you are eligible and what you need to do to accept your award.
-First, second, and third year vet students will receive their financial aid award notices in mid-June.
-Fourth year students will receive their award notification in May.
+Students will receive their financial aid packages mid-June.

 Receiving Your Financial Aid